Adityapnn811/Tubes3_13519210/src/backend/README.md

 - Added Azure MySQL Database that can be queried using querydb module
 - Disease database cleanup
 - Added KMP algorithm for pattern matching with longest matching string memmory if fail
+- Added BM algorithm with same functionality as KMP

 ### Need to Know
 - run on root user in mysql or mariadb